MRaghavendar/Divvy-s-Bikes/README.md

 ## Big Data Problems
 1. On an average, how many people are renting bikes in a particular area  -  Karthik
 2. For particular day how much time they are travelling - Raghavendar
-3. For a given from Station I will find the total numbe of bikes rented at that station - Ganesh
+3. For a given from Station I will find the total trip  duration   rented at that station - Ganesh
 ## Big Data Questions
 ## Big Data Solutions